Festival Hours of Operation

 We recognize the breadth of talent that appears at Edmonton’s Fringe Festival.
 Unfortunately, it’s often greater than our capacity to hold over and we are grateful for the immense creativity and hard-work of all Fringe artists.

-Fringe Theatre’s policy is that the Festival grounds are a tobacco-free site.
-This applies to patrons, volunteers, artists, and staff.
+Fringe Theatre’s policy is that the Festival grounds are a smoke-free site.
+This includes tabacco, cannabis, and vaping, and applies to patrons, volunteers, artists, and staff.
 We ask for your cooperation with this policy.

 We encourage BYOV artists to follow the same policy as our Lottery venues which includes: